-What is talked about much less is the sexual abuse that can exist between those who are, or have been, intimate partners and which can exist alongside the more widely recognised aspects of abuse.
+Sexual violence that can exist between those who are, or have been, intimate partners and which can exist alongside the more widely recognised aspects of domestic violence.

 (e.g. prostitution, swinging, dogging, working as an escort).
 It may also include activities such as sending inappropriate messages and grooming, either online or face-to-face.
 Research suggests that rape or sexual assault is rarely a ‘one-off’ incident.